Highlanders (rugby union): Franchise area

 The Highlanders' franchise area consists of the region controlled by the North Otago, Otago and Southland Rugby Unions.
 Both Otago and Southland compete in the semi-professional Mitre 10 Cup (formerly the ITM Cup and Air New Zealand Cup), and North Otago in the amateur Heartland Championship.

+Song and cultural impact

+In the 1990s, Dunedin City Councillor Bill Acklin wrote and performed a supporters’ song for the Highlanders, which was frequently sung by fans before kickoff at Carisbrook Stadium and helped energise the terraces among supporters.

+In 2024, an updated version of the Highlanders song was released by the Dunedin City Council as part of the "They Save We Pay" campaign opposing proposed clinical service cuts to the New Dunedin Hospital project.
+The council described the revised song as a rallying cry for the southern community and encouraged supporters to learn and sing it at campaign events.